-4.2 Stakeholders engagement to the interviews
+5.2 Stakeholders engagement to the interviews

 Stakeholders were invited to the interview using different approaches, which were more or less formal, according to level of engagement acquired in the past with the inviting institution/person in charge of the interviews (such as previous collaborations or networking opportunities) and according to normal professional approaches within the Member State.
 Both formal and informal invitations were issued by e-mail.
 Formal invitations were based on a descriptive project e-mail, stating both ShapingBio and interview details (see appendix 8.1).
 If the invited stakeholder agreed to join the interview, the interview was scheduled and the informed consent letter, or link to the letter (to be signed online) was shared.
-Links to zoom or other online platforms were sent also.
+Links to online meeting platforms, were sent also.
 Every interview was conducted after having collected the signed informed consent letter (see chapter 4.3. for further information).
 Interviews took place in January-February 2023.

-4.3 Interviews methodology
+5.3 Interviews methodology

 The structured interview guide was developed by the consortium in a collaborative way, producing a list of open questions aiming at covering the entire spectrum of information needed.
 Interview questions were uploaded into a web application called "Forms" (developed by Microsoft), as along with the project specifications, and information sheet (see appendix 8.2).
 The information sheet is a document that fully explains all aspects of the research activity in a clear and concise way, guaranteeing transparency and participants' rights.
-A total of three forms was created on "Forms": 1) informed consent sheet (appendix 8.3), 2) general interviewe questions, part A (appendix 8.4); 3), interview demographics and topic questions, part B (appendix 8.4).
+A total of three forms was created on "Forms": 1) informed consent sheet (appendix 8.3), 2) general interviewee questions, part A (appendix 8.4); 3), interview demographics and topic questions, part B (appendix 8.4).
 The three links to the three forms, were shared among the partners.
-The online part A and part B of the interview were either filled in real-time while running the interview (sometime even sharing the screen with the interviewee), or completed in a second stage after the interview was completed.
-In a few occasions, partners recorded the interviews, with interviewees consent, to later transcribe the audio/video interview into written words.
+The online part A and part B of the interview were either filled in real-time while running the interview (sometime even sharing the screen with the interviewee), or completed in a second stage after the interview econsent, to later transcribe the audio/video interview into written words.
 All the recorded interviews were deleted after data transcription.